 Silver has been mined for thousands of years and used for coinage and ornamentation.
 Oddly enough, it was more valuable in the 1200s than it is today.
 Discoveries of ore in the Americas lowered its value and made silver more available.
-Mid 18th century discoveries in the US, like the famous Nevada Comstock Lode lowered the prices even more.
+Mid-19th century discoveries in the US, like the famous Nevada Comstock Lode, lowered the prices even more.

 Occasional price hikes can make the value of silver spike.
 There have been times in the past when the value soared briefly.
 At such times, silver flatware, tableware, and jewelry were melted down.
-As of January 2017, the price of silver was about $16.83 per ounce, down from August 2016 when it was $20.00 per ounce.
+As of June 2021, the price of silver was about $27.74 per ounce, 89 cents per gram.

 If you are looking at the price of silver, learn if the piece is weighed in standard ounces or troy ounces.
 A troy ounce is 10% heavier than a standard ounce.

-Remember that value is a relative tern.
+Remember that value is a relative term.
 To an antique silver collector, a fork worth $25.00 may be relatively worthless.
 To many people, a $25.00 fork seems quite expensive.

 Inheriting Grandmother's Silver

 If you find yourself with a box of grandmother's sterling, there are many options.
 You may decide to keep and use it.
-Sentimental value and the appreciation of tine tableware make this choice simple.
+Sentimental value and the appreciation of fine tableware make this choice simple.
 However, you may want to identify each item and assess its value for your own information.
 You may need to have your silver appraised for insurance purposes.

-2) Researching vintage, or antique can be time consuming and difficult.
-But if you enjoy rhere are a few tips:
+- Researching vintage or antique can be time-consuming and difficult.
+But if you enjoy research, here are a few tips:

 - Look for the maker's mark on the back of the utensil.
-In addition to the word "sterling" or the number "925" you may see the name of the manufacturer.
+In addition to the word "sterling" or the number "925," you may see the name of the manufacturer.
 The Stieff silver pictured above (second from the left) was easily identified as a cold meat fork in the famous Rose pattern.
 The pattern changed slightly over the years.
-That may help lean when it was made.
+That may help me learn when it was made.

 - Casual information may help as well.
 Do you recall the silver being used in your grandmother's house?
 If so, when?
 Did she ever claim that the silver once belonged to her own mother?
 These are clues that can quickly help date an item.